Case104/JSX-Live-Compiler/ReadMe.md

 This compiler will demonstrate how babel translates jsx syntax and provide a live update with basic error display.

-Credit to tutorials by Joe at egghead.io.
+Credit to the react fundamentals tutorial by Joe at egghead.io.